baor24/Project_OOP/README.md

 To run the Minesweeper game on your local machine, follow these instructions:

-    1. Clone the repository or download the source code as a ZIP file.
+    1. Open the application folder.
-    3. Open the application folder.
+    2. Download the MineSweeper.exe.exe file.
-    3. Run the MineSweeper.exe file.
+    3. "Run anyway" the file.

 ## Game Controls
 The game controls are as follows: